TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Consider removing the css auto-load in the next major release since at least 1 person has hit a race condition. [ref](https://discourse.nodered.org/t/uib-brand-css-sometimes-injected/78876).

 * *New Functions* (all to be callable from Node-RED):
+  * [ ] `uibuilder.watchLocation()` - sends control msgs back to node-red if location changes but page not loaded - e.g. from SPA routers.
   * [ ] `uibuilder.cacheSend()` and `uibuilder.cacheClear()` - send ctrl msgs back to node-red - reinstate in uib-cache fn now we've removed extra ctrl send.
   * [ ] `uibuilder.showLog()` - Add a visible panel on-page to show console.log output.
 Redirects (or maybe copies) uibuilder.log output - possibly also console.log.
 Will need amendments to the uibuilder.log function to give options for output to this and/or back to Node-RED.
   * [ ] `uibuilder.socketReconnect()` Add manual socket.io reconnection function so it can be incorporated in disconnected UI notifications.